Hear the Pitch

 There are 4 million Americans on the autism spectrum, and every year, 50,000 autistic young adults turn 18 and enter the workforce.
 Yet 85 percent of this talent pool is unemployed or underemployed because their differences are seen as disabilities.

-ULTRA Testing frames autism’s neurological differences as naturally occurring variations in the brain, and shifts the focus from disability to unique ability.
-To demonstrate this, ULTRA, which provides software and data services to Fortune 500 clients, has done this by building a highly effective team—of which 75 percent of team members are on the autism spectrum.
+ULTRA Testing frames autism’s neurological differences as naturally occurring variations in the brain, altering its perception from a disability to a unique ability.
+ULTRA, which provides software and data testing services to Fortune 500 clients, has done this by building a highly effective team—of which 75 percent of team members are on the autism spectrum.